Why Your Child’s ADHD Outbursts Are So Explosive — and Isolating

 For years, we thought this was her personality and her reaction to transitions mostly.
 But then I read that explosive behavior and ADHD sometimes go together.
 That got us wondering if other parents of children with ADHD experienced the same thing.
 If so, how did they cope with this and how did the experts suggest handling it?

-Are My Child’s Outbursts Tied to ADHD?
+Is My Child’s Explosive Behavior Tied to ADHD?

 “It’s really about poor frustration tolerance and the inability to control their emotions.
 This is often why they lash out,” says Vinay Saranga, M.D., of Saranga Psychiatry in North Carolina.

 Getting ready for a school day involves a lot of individual steps, says Saranga.
 “You have to choose your clothes, eat breakfast, get dressed, pack up your school bag, maybe make a lunch, and be ready at the door.
 Add ADHD to that mix and dealing with all those pieces in the morning can be overwhelming.”